blue-grey/blue-grey.github.io/data_science/index.md

     -

 ## Interesting
+- Interesting reddit thread "What does your modern ML-in-Production Infrastructure look like?" [[link]](https://www.reddit.com/r/MachineLearning/comments/fvfeps/d_what_does_your_modern_mlinproduction/)
 - Creating an FAQ style for a resource page:
     - CV FAQ [[link]](https://avehtari.github.io/modelselection/CV-FAQ.html)
 - Notion resource on ML (many great lists) [[link]](https://www.notion.so/Lavanya-ai-d43ba856316e47ab98969ab4a613c629)